 The hot weather in Rome zaps your energy.
-I’ve been leaving my apartment mid-morning, returning around 4 pm to recharge, and going out later – when things cool down a bit.
-Although the metro is great, getting around in the heat requires effort and energy.
-Walking is the best way to see Rome.
+I’ve been leaving my apartment mid-morning and returning around 4 pm to recharge, before going out again later when things cool down.
+Although the metro is great, navigating in the heat requires effort and energy.
+Walking is truly the best way to see Rome.

 In the middle of the piazza there’s an “ancient Egyptian obelisk of Ramses II surrounded by a quartet of lions sending sheets of water splashing into basins at their paws”.
 Romans moved the obelisk from Heliopolis Egypt and placed it at Rome’s Circus Maximus.
 In 1589, Pope Sixtus V ordered the obelisk moved to Piazza del Popolo.